 Conduent Education Services Benefits

-Conduent services several types of student loan accounts, including private student loans, Perkins Loans, campus-based loans, and FFEL (Federal Family Education Loans).
-Under the FFEL program, Conduent gives borrowers the option to select a standard 10-year repayment plan, a graduated repayment plan, or an extended repayment plan for up to 25 years.
+Under the FFEL program, Conduent gave borrowers the option to select a standard 10-year repayment plan, a graduated repayment plan, or an extended repayment plan for up to 25 years.
 Automatic payments are available through the servicer, as is prepayment for certain loans.

 Issues With Conduent Education